matthewgaim/intellicord/README.md

 # Intellicord

-Intellicord is a powerful Discord bot that brings AI-assisted file analysis and conversation capabilities directly into your server.
-Upload documents, ask questions, and get intelligent, context-aware responses without ever leaving Discord.
+Intellicord is a Discord bot that brings AI-assisted file analysis and conversation capabilities directly into your server.
+Upload documents, ask questions, and get intelligent, context-aware responses without ever leaving Discord and needing to share responses.

 ---

-## 🚀 Features
+## Features

 **AI-Powered File Upload & Analysis**
 Upload PDFs, Word documents, or spreadsheets — Intellicord processes them and provides contextual replies in chat.